 USER TESTING CASE STUDY

-User testing a new high-fidelity prototype and the current website.
+User testing a radical new navigation design and the end-to-end experience on the current live website.

 These were remote, moderated user tests over Zoom.
 Each session lasted about 1 hour.